misaelnieto/misaelnieto.github.io/_posts/2018-08-27-lecturas-semana-34.md

 ---
-published: false
+published: true
 ---
-## Las lecturas de la semana
+## Las lecturas de la semana 34

 - [The earliest monument in east Africa was built without anyone being ‘the boss’](https://www.zmescience.com/science/africa-monument-society-26246432/).
 “This finding makes us reconsider how we define social complexity, and the kinds of motives that lead groups of people to create public architecture.”
 - CSS: [Texto con efecto neon](https://codepen.io/AllThingsSmitty/pen/VzXrgY/)